 Being rich in both soluble and insoluble fiber, Isabgol functions as a bulk-forming natural laxative agent.
-It adds bulk to stools to ease constipation.
+It adds bulk to stools to ease bowel movements.
 The gel-like substance absorbs water and loosens the stool.
 Through this mechanism, Isabgol or Psyllium husk helps regulate and smoothen bowel cleanse.

 Here is the step-by-step rundown of how it works:

 Initially, it binds to partially digested food that’s in transit from the stomach to the small intestine.

 Then the laxative activity of this gel also absorbs bacteria and harmful toxins that are present in the intestine

 Then its fiber-rich content helps in the absorption of water

 This is what bulks up or increases the size & moisture of stools.
 The end product is bulkier and therefore a whole lot easier to pass